AleNegrini/PyCristoforo/README.md

 # PyCristoforo

+### IMPORTANT - update 22/08/2019!!!

+**The latest PyCristoforo version (PyCristoforo v2) implements an algorithm that is not so scalable on some particular countries.
+In that case rollback to PyCristoforo v1.
+Meanwhile, I am working in order to find a more scalable algorithm that applies to all countries.**

 **v2.0.0**

 The new python library for the generation of **contestualized random** coordinates.
 PyCristoforo takes in input a country name and it generates random coordinates, inside that country (not including the sea/ocean sections).

-### IMPORTANT!!!

-**The latest PyCristoforo version (PyCristoforo v2) implements an algorithm that is not so scalable on some particular countries.
-In that case rollback to PyCristoforo v1.
-Meanwhile, I am working in order to find a more scalable algorithm that applies to all countries.**

 **Python version supported: 3.6, 3.7**